Brands of Contact Lenses

-Monthly contact lenses are a cost-effective option for contact lens wearers.
-There are different types of contact lenses with monthly wear times, designed to correct different visual problems.
-If you don't mind a regular lens cleaning routine, then a monthly lens may be more suitable for you than daily disposable contact lenses.
+There are different types of monthly contact lenses, designed to correct different visual problems.
+If you don't mind a regular lens cleaning routine, then monthly lenses may be more suitable for you than daily disposable contact lenses.

 Types of monthly contact lenses

-Contact lenses that correct astigmatism are called toric contact lenses.
-Some popular monthly contact lenses for astigmatism include Air Optix Plus HydraGlyde for Astigmatism which fits comfortably and stays in place all day.
-Another option is Biofinity Toric.
-These silicone hydrogel monthly toric contact lenses allow up to 6 times more oxygen through to the eye than standard hydrogel lenses.
+Some popular monthly contact lenses for astigmatism (toric contact lenses) include Air Optix Plus HydraGlyde and Biofinity Toric.
+These silicone hydrogel monthly toric contact lenses allow more oxygen through to the eye than standard hydrogel lenses.

-Contact lenses that correct presbyopia are called multifocal or varifocal contact lenses.
-Some of the monthly multifocal contact lenses in our range include Proclear Multifocal, these monthly contacts provide clear and uninterrupted vision at all distances.
-Lenses like Bausch and Lomb Ultra for Presbyopia Clariti Multifocal lenses provides a seamless transition between the different prescriptions in your lens.
+Multifocal, or varifocal contact lenses, are used to correct presbyopia.
+Some of the monthly multifocal contact lenses in our range include Proclear Multifocal, these contacts provide clear and uninterrupted vision at all distances.
+Alternatively opt for monthly lenses like Bausch and Lomb Ultra for Presbyopia.
+Clariti Multifocal lenses provide a seamless transition between the different prescriptions in your lens.

 Extended wear contact lenses can be worn for extended periods of time without removal, but only if approved by your optician.
 Air Optix Day & Night Aqua and Biofinity monthly lenses can be worn continuously for up to 30 days and nights, if approved by your optician.

-Here is a list of the most popular and best monthly contact lenses.
+Here are some of the most commonly asked questions about monthly contact lenses.

 Can you sleep in your monthly contact lenses?

-Be it dailies, two weekly or monthly contact lenses, it is advised to remove your contact lenses before you go to bed.
+You should not sleep in your monthly contact lenses.
 There is always a risk of damaging your eyes if your contact lenses are not specifically made for overnight and extended wear use.
-You might face a range of different eye issues from minor irritation to serious infections.

 How long do monthly contact lenses last?